Welcome Canine-Assisted Therapy Volunteer Registrants

 A mandatory orientation meeting of applicants without their dogs is held a few weeks before the start of testing.
 You will be notified of the date and place of this meeting.

 It is important that you show up at the scheduled time and place for your TDInc. test and subsequent observations because the process from beginning to end must be completed within six months.
 You are required to bring to your first appointment copies of the following TDInc. materials, all of which can be downloaded from their website at www.TherapyDogs.com: Application form, Release of Claims form, and the TDInc. test, which also will help you know what to expect.

 We strongly suggest that you further browse the TDInc. website, where you will find all the rules, regulations, guidelines, tips, and helpful hints, for you and your dog, for making pet therapy visits.

 Step 3: You will be tested, observed, and, if passed, registered by TDInc.

 Therapy Dogs Inc. (TDInc.) insures each registered dog with a five million dollar liability policy for $30 per year.

-IMPORTANT: Holding membership in TDInc., and the insurance coverage that comes with it, is necessary before you can make visits on behalf of TDInc. or Therapaws of Michigan.
+IMPORTANT: Holding membership in TDInc., and the aggregate liability insurance coverage that comes with it, is necessary before you can make visits on behalf of TDInc. or Therapaws of Michigan.

-NOTE: If you also wish to become a Therapaws of Michigan member, the following three steps (4, 5, 6) must be added to the process, after you have received your TDInc. membership card.
+NOTE: If you also wish to become a Therapaws of Michigan member, the following two steps (4 and 5) must be added to the process, after you have received your TDInc. membership card.